netzkern/butler/docs/config.md

 ### Distribute config

-You can set the environment variable `BUTLER_CONFIG_URL` to any url to load your config from an external storage.
+You can set the environment variable `BUTLER_CONFIG_URL` to any url to load your config from an external or local storage.
 This make it easy to distribute template updates across a company.
 You local configuration is merged.